Pablo Sandoval: Early life

-Sandoval was born to Pablo Sr. and Amelia Sandoval in Puerto Cabello, Carabobo, Venezuela.
+Pablo Emilio Sandoval Reyes was born on August 11, 1986, to Pablo Sr. and Amelia Sandoval in Puerto Cabello, Carabobo, Venezuela.
 He grew up an avid baseball fan, following the careers of Omar Vizquel and Andrés Galarraga.
 He practiced baseball in an empty two-car garage with his older brother, Michael.
 His favorite players were Omar Vizquel (later his teammate on the Giants) and Andrés Galarraga.
 He was born left-handed, but wanted to be able to play shortstop like Vizquel.
 Thus, at nine, he taught himself to throw right-handed as well.
 He can still throw with both hands, but throws right-handed during games.

 Professional career

 Minor leagues

 Sandoval received notice from scouts in 2002, when he went to the Dominican Republic for a scouting tournament.
 A scout for the Texas Rangers told Sandoval he would come to Venezuela to sign him, but he did not show up.
 After two weeks, Ciro Villalobos, a scout for the San Francisco Giants, offered Sandoval a contract, and he signed.
 Sandoval began his professional career as a catcher in 2004 with the rookie AZL Giants, hitting .266 with no home runs and 26 runs batted in (RBI) in 177 at bats.

 In 2005, he was used almost entirely as a third baseman while playing for the Single-A short season Salem-Keizer Volcanoes.
 He hit .330 (second in the Northwest League to Mike Mooney's .342) with three home runs and 50 RBIs (one behind Luis Valbuena's total).
 His batting average slumped in 2006 to .265.
 He had one home run and 49 RBIs with the Single-A Augusta GreenJackets of the South Atlantic League that year, splitting time between first and third base.
 In 2007, he played for the Single-A advanced San Jose Giants, hitting .287 with 11 homers and 52 RBIs.
 That season, he was used as a catcher and first baseman, and he helped San Jose win the California League championship.

 In 2008, he spent time with two minor league teams, San Jose and the Double-A Connecticut Defenders of the Eastern League, before being called up to the majors.
 In 273 at bats for San Jose, he hit .359 with 12 home runs and 59 RBIs.
 In 175 at bats with Connecticut, he hit .337 with eight home runs and 37 RBIs.
 In total, he hit .350 with 20 home runs and 96 RBIs in 2008.